globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 7. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
 8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
 9. All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by the University Of Pennsylvania Health System (UPHS).
 By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.waytohealth.org) and have completed HIPAA training.
 Please contact us if you have problems with this - privacy@waytohealth.org.*
+  [PMACS machines have different language.
+It's probably easier if we just use the default PMACS image.]

 ## 7.9 Wireless Access Use